Is Your Analytics Script a Wiretap Under California Law?

 A 1967 phone-tapping law is coming for your website

-CIPA stands for the California Invasion of Privacy Act.
+CIPA is the California Invasion of Privacy Act.
 It was signed into law in 1967, during the Cold War, to stop the government and corporations from tapping telephone lines without consent.
 The statute's stated purpose is to protect "the right of privacy of the people of this State."
+Phone lines, in other words.

-The law sat relatively quiet for decades.
-Then, around 2022, plaintiffs' attorneys realized something: the language of CIPA doesn't say "telephone."
+The law sat quiet for decades.
+Then, around 2022, plaintiffs' attorneys noticed one word.
+The statute doesn't say "telephone."
 It says "communication."
-And when you visit a website that runs Google Analytics, Meta Pixel, or a session replay tool like Hotjar, your interaction with that website is a communication.
-A communication that a third party is intercepting in real time, without your consent.
+And when you visit a website running Google Analytics, Meta Pixel, or a session replay tool like Hotjar, your interaction with that website is a communication.
+A third party intercepts it in real time, without your consent.

 That's the legal theory.
 And it's working.